amethyst/amethyst/book/src/pong_tutorial/pong_tutorial_02.md

 Let's run this and see what happens.
 On my machine I get a panic that reads:

 ```
-'No component with the given id.
-Did you forget to register the component with `World::register::<ComponentName>()`?'
+No component with the given id.
+Did you forget to register the component with
+`World::register::<ComponentName>()`?
 ```

 It looks like we're missing at least one component registration.
 In addition to components we define ourselves, Amethyst has a lot of internal systems and components it uses to keep things running.
-For simplicity, these have been wrapped up into Bundles which add a set of related components, systems, and resources to the world.
+For simplicity, these have been wrapped up into "Bundles" which add a set of related components, systems, and resources to the world.
 We can add these to our Application using the `with_bundle` method, and in fact we already have one of these in `main.rs`: the `RenderBundle`.